James Turrell: A Retrospective Members-Only Guide

 Q: What is included in my free member James Turrell: A Retrospective exhibition ticket?

-A: Your James Turrell: A Retrospective ticket includes admission to Calder and Abstraction (member previews begin November 21, 2013), and all other exhibitions and galleries, with the exception of Perceptual Cell and Dark Matters.
-Members may purchase a Perceptual Cell and Dark Matters ticket at the discounted price of $15.
-Please note: Perceptual Cell and Dark Matters is sold out through the end of the show.
+A: Your James Turrell: A Retrospective ticket includes admission to Calder and Abstraction and all other exhibitions and galleries, with the exception of Perceptual Cell and Dark Matters.
+Please note: Perceptual Cell and Dark Matters are sold out through the end of the show.

 Q: Are Perceptual Cell and Dark Matters free to members?

 A: No. Due to its extremely limited, one-at-a-time capacity, Perceptual Cell and Dark Matters are ticketed separately from the rest of the retrospective.
-Member tickets are $15 each—more than 60% off the general public ticket price.
+Please note: Perceptual Cell and Dark Matters are sold out through the end of the show.

 Q: What else is included in my Perceptual Cell and Dark Matters ticket?

-A: Your Perceptual Cell and Dark Matters ticket includes admission to the rest of James Turrell: A Retrospective, Calder and Abstraction (member previews begin November 21, 2013), and all other exhibitions and galleries.
+A: Your Perceptual Cell and Dark Matters ticket includes admission to the rest of James Turrell: A Retrospective, Calder and Abstraction, and all other exhibitions and galleries.

 Q: Is there anything else we should know about Perceptual Cell?